Everybody talks about the weather, but nobody does anything about it.

 - Charles Dudley Warner

-Do a science fair project in this area and at least you'll be able to talk with more authority!
-Weather and atmospheric science offer lots of opportunities for interesting projects.
+Weather and atmospheric science offer lots of opportunities for interesting explorations.
 It's a satisfyingly complex area, with lots of online resources so you can make your project as easy or as advanced as you want.
 And when you're done, you'll have a science fair project everyone can talk about.

 The ozone layer is important for blocking most of the harmful radiation that comes from the sun.
 You can find maps of the ozone layer and compare different regions of the globe for ozone coverage.
 Where are the problem areas?
 Is there a difference in ozone coverage between different hemispheres?
 Between populated and un-populated areas?
 In atmospheric regions over land masses or over bodies of water?
 Some scientists think that aerosols in the air are breaking down the ozone layer.
 You can do…